-Unvaccinated individuals are at highest risk for infection, though mumps should also be suspected among vaccinated individuals with relevant symptoms and signs.
+Unvaccinated individuals are at highest risk for infection, though mumps should also be suspected among vaccinated individuals.
 Mumps incubation period ranges from 12-25 days, but symptoms typically develop 16 to 18 days after exposure to mumps virus.

-Mumps typically begins with a few days of fever, headache, myalgia, fatigue, and anorexia; these symptoms are usually followed by development of salivary gland swelling, pain and tenderness within 48 hours.
+Mumps typically begins with a few days of fever, headache, myalgia, fatigue, and anorexia followed by development of salivary gland swelling, pain, and tenderness.
 Mumps usually involves one or both parotid salivary glands but in 10% of cases other salivary glands (submandibular and sublingual) are symptomatic.
-In vaccinated patients symptoms may be non-specific.
+In vaccinated patients, symptoms may be non-specific.

-Complications of mumps may include orchitis, oophoritis, and neurologic manifestations (including meningitis, encephalitis, and deafness).
-Orchitis can occur in as many as 50% of post-pubertal males without prior presentation of parotitis/salivary gland swelling.
+Orchitis is the most common complication and can occur without prior presentation of parotitis/salivary gland swelling.
 Clinicians should inquire about scrotal or testicular pain in men with fever and other non-specific symptoms.
+Other complications of mumps may include oophoritis and neurologic manifestations (including meningitis, encephalitis, and deafness).